TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

-# Determinants via Row Reduction
+# Determinants via row reduction

 In this section we will first consider the effect of row operations on the value of a determinant.
 This leads the way to a more efficient way to compute $n\times n$ determinants.